cs0320-f23/term-project-rdbrooks-meball-jzdzilow-sridley/README.md

 http://localhost:3333/escalate?helpRequesterName=_&helpRequesterEmail=_ → escalate a help requester by name

-http://localhost:3333/flagAndRematch?helpRequester= &debuggingPartner= → rematch and flag debugging partner and help requester by name

 http://localhost:3333/flagAndRematch?helpRequesterName=_&helpRequesterEmail=_&debuggingPartnerName=_&debuggingPartnerEmail=_ → rematch and flag debugging partner and help requester by name

 http://localhost:3333/isInstructor?email= → determine if a given email is considered a TA based on csv